 Our private chapel is situated on the beautiful grounds of an historic estate, nestled atop on one of the Seven Hills.
 It used to be the St Andrews Church of England Complex but is now privately owned and available for hire as a wedding venue.
 We specialise in ceremonies and the chapel is incredibly versatile, hosting anywhere from 4 to 100 guests.
 The stunningly restored 1891 Rectory building is another beautiful option for your micro wedding.
 Many of our packages include both the chapel and Rectory

 The land on which Lords Estate is situated was donated for the church in the 1800s by the pioneering Pearce family who settled in the Seven Hills – Kings Langley area.
 Even today, several church groups meet regularly in the chapel, so please contact us for details if you would like to attend a Presbyterian service, a Pentecostal service, or a Latin Mass.

 In 1863 a small Gothic-style hall was built on the site, consisting of brick walls and a corrugated iron roof.
 The hall was used both as a school and a church for services until 1880.

-On 13th October, 1880 the larger Gothic-style chapel was consecrated, consisting of a nave, chancel, porch and vestry, again built of brick with a corrugated iron roof.
+On 13th October, 1880 the larger Gothic-style chapel, which is now our wedding chapel, was consecrated.
 The chapel features Cedar beam arches and panelled ceilings, stained glass and lead-light full length windows, vestry and a cellar.
 With the opening of the new chapel, the original building became the “Church Hall”.

 In 1891 the rectory was built – a large two-storey Victorian style residence with magnificently proportioned rooms bathed in timeless elegance.
-This is now the residence and offers a formal dining room, beautiful drawing room and an upstairs Bridal Suite.
-The magnificent Grand Staircase is a stunning backdrop for photography.
+The historic downstairs rooms are available for more intimate gatherings, including an arched hallway, an airy drawing room, a deep blue and gold dining room and our grooms’ favorite, the whisky room.
+Our magnificent Grand Staircase is a stunning backdrop for photography.